-- 32% of people in the lowest income category (poorest) report less than good health.
-In the fifth decile of income distribution this figure is 25% and at the top decile of income distribution (richest) the figure is 11%.
+- 31% of people on the lowest incomes report ‘less than good’ health.
+In the middle (the fifth income decile) this figure is 22% and for people on the highest incomes the figure is 12%.

-This chart shows adults aged 55 years and under by their self-rated health, grouped into 10 equal-sized bands (deciles) based on their household income for the UK in 2018/19.
+This chart shows UK adults aged 55 years and under by their self-rated health, grouped into 10 equal-sized bands (deciles) based on their household income in 2019/20.

 - Self-rated health is a measure of health on a five-point scale from ‘very good’ to ‘very bad’.
 Other options include ‘good’, ‘fair’ and ‘bad’.

 - Income deciles are calculated by ordering incomes from lowest to highest across the distribution and dividing them into 10 equal groups.
 Decile 1 represents the lowest 10% of incomes, while decile 10 represents the highest 10% of incomes.

 - Income is adjusted for household size to reflect economies of scale: for example, a household of four needs more income for the same standard of living as a household of one, but not four times as much.